nurahwolf/Field-Manual/gnome.md

 #### Enable HDR (Last updated 2025-03-09)
 [Arch Wiki - High Dynamic Range - GNOME](https://wiki.archlinux.org/title/HDR_monitor_support#GNOME)

+**Requirements**

+Ensure you have GNOME 48 beta or higher.
+Prior to 48 stable you may use Official_repositories#gnome-unstable.

+Install `vk-hdr-layer-kwin6-git`.

+---

 Start GNOME with the `--debug-control` flag and enable `ColorManagementProtocol`:

 ```shell